 Brakes may not be the most exciting part of a car, but they're certainly one of the most crucial.
 But how do we keep them in top shape so they can quickly stop your massive chunk of steel and glass hurtling through space?

 When it comes to braking, different drivers have different reaction times.
-These might depend on weather, drive skill, or road conditions.
-Do you know what how much braking distance you need?
-We'll show you the test.
+Your time can depend on driving skills, vehicle capabilities, and road conditions.
+Read on to test how much braking distance you need.

 Long gone are the days of start lines, stopwatches and measuring tape.
 Today, brake-system testers use windshield-mounted accelerometers, dynamometers and global positioning systems to gather information.